 The last day of the walk the group held a rally on the steps of the U.S. Capitol building in Washington, DC.
 They wanted to tell their government and fellow Americans that the youth of America were taking a stand for those who are not able to defend themselves.

-Each summer people everywhere were simply amazed to see that there were young people willing to give up their summer to take a three-thousand mile trek across the country in defense of the sanctity and dignity of all human life.
+Each summer people they encountner are encouraged to see that there are young people willing to give up their summer to take a three-thousand mile trek across the country in defense of the sanctity and dignity of all human life.
 Crossroads has been called one of the most successful and vital organizations in the Pro-Life movement by other Pro-Life leaders, including Blessed Theresa of Calcutta, who wrote the walkers a letter praising them for their efforts in the defense of the unborn.